BrandonFurman/BrandonFurman.github.io/README.md

 3. WIP
 4. WIP
 5. WIP
 6. This method is detailed in the [jacobiSolver](https://brandonfurman.github.io/math5610/SoftwareManual/SolverRoutines/jacobiSolver) entry of the software manual.
+The second example shows that the function is capable of solving a system of 1000 equations in 1000 unknowns.
 7. This method is detailed in the [gaussSeidelSolver](https://brandonfurman.github.io/math5610/SoftwareManual/SolverRoutines/gaussSeidelSolver) entry of the software manual.
+The second example shows that the function is capable of solving a system of 1000 equations in 1000 unknowns.
 8. A comparison between this Jacobi algorithm and the Gauss-Seidel algorithm can be found [here](https://brandonfurman.github.io/math5610/homework/homework6/Problem8).
+This comparison shows how the number of iterations for the Jacobi and Gauss-Seidel algorithms to converge changes with matrix size.
 9. WIP
 10. WIP